Graduate Program FAQs

 What will my salary be?

-Your salary continues to be administered by your home department or agency so it will not change as a result of your participation in the program.
+Your salary will continue to be administered by your home department or agency so it will not change as a result of your participation in the program.
 At the completion of your placement, salary (including associated costs) will be reimbursed by the participating parliamentary department upon receipt of a correctly rendered tax invoice from your home department or agency.

 What will be my terms of employment?